SpyrosKo/SpyrosKo/README.md

 Hi there!
 My name is Spiridon and I design websites.
 I know the basics HTML, CSS, SASS, and JavaScript.
-I started Google's UX certificate, because I'm going to be a UX designer.
-I'm looking to find work in the world of UX design.